Learning Visual Representations via Language-Guided Sampling

-One issue with our approach is the computational cost of nearest neighbor search.
-While fast similarity search libraries have made this more feasible, searching over billions or trillions of images could be very expensive.
-As a result, we explore how our model's performance changes as we adapt the sampling to be restricted to subparts of the dataset.
-We use RedCaps since it provides us with several ways of splitting the data.
-Subreddits offer a natural separation of dataset that is domain-specific.
-This allows us to explore how our model would perform is restricted to search within more relevant instances.
-RedCaps was also collected over several years.
-Splitting by years allows us to explore the impact of \textit{radnom} splits of the data as years would only have minimal domain shift.
-We also explore Subreddit-Year which only samples nearest neighbors from the same subreddit that were posted in the same year.
-This sampling combines both size and domain-specificity.
+Scaling up the dataset size not only increases the training instances, but also \emph{broadens} the scope to sample nearest neighbors from.
+In this section, we study the impact of data scaling on model performance.
+First, we compare our RedCaps-trained LGSimCLR model with another model trained using a subset of RedCaps instances belonging to the year 2020.
+We also train multiple LGSimCLR models using RedCaps, each having a restricted scope of nearest neighbor sampling.
+RedCaps has a natural structure to make this possible: instances (posts) are grouped in different subreddits, across multiple years.
+We expect instances within the same year to be weakly related, and instances within a subreddit to share a consistent theme; \eg, \textbf{\texttt{r/food}} has images of food dishes with text describing main ingredients.
+We consider three restricted sampling variants of RedCaps: Year, Subreddit, and Subreddit-Year.

+We hypothesize that Subreddit sampling will limit the pool of nearest neighbor sampling to images within a similar domain resulting in higher quality neighbors.
+In contrast, the Year variant will only limit the number of images to consider, reducing the probability of finding images with similar captions as neighbors.
+While posts within the same year might be related to major events (\eg{} COVID-19 pandemic increased the proportion of indoor images in year 2020), the relationship is much weaker than domain-specific subreddits.
+Additionally, Subreddit-Year, which only samples the nearest neighbors from the same subreddit posted in the same year, will combine both effects.